 - Increased bone density

 - Increased muscle strength

 The value of exercise genetics lies in its potential to match each person with exactly the right fitness plan that includes exercises they are likely to do well, that produce their desired results, and that they can do with minimal risk of overexertion or repeated injuries.

 A plan that unlocks all the health benefits of exercise is much easier to stick to.

 Although the science is still new, there are some key insights that can be used to develop a personalized fitness plan for safer and more efficient training.

-A fitness plan based on DNA fitness testing can recommend the exercises most likely to make the greatest positive difference for each individual.
+A fitness plan based on DNA testing for health can recommend the exercises most likely to make the greatest positive difference for each individual.

 What We Know

 The field of exercise science has already generated a significant amount of interest from both the fitness and public health communities.